St Andrew's High School, Worthing: 2000s

 A fibreglass statue of St. Andrew casting a fishing net was located in the pond at the school main entrance.
 This was removed in 2006 because it had deteriorated beyond economic repair.

 In 2005 the school's rugby team won the Worthing & District trophy for the first and only time in the school's history, beating Angmering 12–10 in the final.
 Accordingly, to a local paper, the victory was made even more impressive by the fact that only two of the St Andrew's rugby team played rugby regularly outside of school.

 In 2009, headteacher Steve Jewell left and was replaced by Steve Mercer.

 2010s

 The school was judged to Require Improvement by Ofsted in 2013.
 In 2015 it was judged Good.
 In 2018 it was again judged to Require Improvement.
 In 2022 it was judged Inadequate.
 In 2023 it was judged Good.

 Steve Mercer left the school in February 2017 and was replaced by Ian Straw in an interim capacity.
 In 2018 Ian Straw resigned and was replaced by Louise Welcome, the school's first woman headteacher.

 2020s

+In January 2021, Mia Lowney became the headmistress.
 In July 2020 West Sussex County Council announced proposals to alter St Andrew's from a single sex boys’ school to a co-educational school from September 2021 entry.
 Also in 2020, Louise Welcome resigned.